Learn how to improve your FICO score

 The FICO credit score takes into account a combination of all of the information found in your credit report.
 Mortgage lenders often use FICO scores to understand your creditworthiness and to predict the likelihood that you’ll repay your loan.
 The better your FICO score is, the easier it is to qualify for a mortgage.
 High FICO scores almost always lead to lower interest rates, too.

 Your FICO score is made up of the following:

-You can obtain a free copy of your credit report from each of the three main credit reporting agencies — Equifax, TransUnion, and Experian — at www.annualcreditreport.com.
+To find out what is impacting your FICO score you will want to review your credit reports.
+You can get a free credit report from each of the three major credit reporting agencies — Equifax, TransUnion, and Experian — at annualcreditreport.com.

 FICO scores are generated based on a snapshot of the information on your credit report as of the particular moment that the report is pulled.
 Correcting errors is crucial, therefore, to ensure the highest possible FICO score.

 Having good or excellent credit can transform your personal finances.
 Good credit leads to lower rates on everything from car loans to auto insurance, and it can help you qualify for better offers from credit card issuers.
 When it comes to home buying, improving your FICO score can help you save thousands of dollars on your mortgage.
 You may also be eligible for a broader range of loan programs.Check your home buying eligibility.
 Start here

 Good credit will also increase your home buying power, and those with a 20% down payment can avoid private mortgage insurance (PMI).

 - 680-739: Great